leske42/java-projects/README.md

 Since these were originally different tiny repos that I merged into one, I have added a tiny guide on how to do that.
 (There is of course a simple way of copy and paste, but I wanted to preserve my the commit histories of both of the small repositories).

+### Specifics of Java language

+### OOP Principles

+For me it was very good experience that our teachers always said they are more interested in how we structure our code, than specific features of the language.
+As one can also read in Clean Architecture book, OOP mainly exists to make projects *scalable*.
+So make it easy to refactor and easy to improve with new features without making everything more and more complicated and harder to follow & maintain.

+Most of OOP principles serve this purpose.
+Java is a good *tool* because by design it makes it really easy to implement these principles in practice, but the importance still lies in the principles and not the language itself (just like I have also used some of these principles in my C++ projects before).

+So here is 4 most important principles of OOP:
+- Abstraction
+- Encapsulation
+- Inheritance
+- Polymorphism

+Another set of important principles to follow (which can be shortened to **SOLID**):
+- **S**ingle Responsibility
+- **O**pen/Closed Principle
+- **L**iskov Substitution
+- **I**nterface Segregation
+- **D**ependency Inversion

 ### How to combine different repos into one (while preserving commit histoy)

 First create new repo where you want to combine your projects if you don't have it already.